EhCorn4/NexGuard/replit.md

 ## Current Status

 The system is a complete Discord bot with integrated website that:
-- Fully functional Discord bot with 44+ commands across all categories
+- Fully functional Discord bot with 45+ commands across all categories
 - Live bot status monitoring and statistics (9+ servers, 168+ users)
 - Professional website showcasing comprehensive bot features
 - Interactive documentation with complete command reference
-- Universal command logging system for all 44 commands
+- Universal command logging system for all 45 commands
 - Advanced automod with professional logging to channels
 - Channel lock/unlock management commands
 - Multi-category ticket system integration
 - Real-time bot status updates and analytics
 - Comprehensive setup guides and help system
 - Website fully updated with current feature listings and command counts
+- **Optimized codebase reduced from 23,773 to 18,377 lines (22.7% reduction)**

 ## Changelog